 Despite overwhelming evidence supporting the benefits of regular physical activity, relatively few older adults achieve the minimum recommended amount of weekly physical activity.1 The trend toward increasing physical inactivity among the elderly raises concern, especially in light of research suggesting that physically active adults have a lower risk of cognitive decline and dementia compared to inactive adults.2 Efforts to slow cognitive decline and dementia are paramount given the lack of effective treatment options in addition to the associated social and economic burdens.

 Before forming clinical recommendations based on these results, it is important to revisit the purpose of the study.
 The researchers specifically attempted to determine whether greater cardiorespiratory fitness was associated with better cognitive function based on protection of cortical and subcortical brain structures.
-Although researchers did not find evidence to support their neuro-structural protection hypothesis, they established a positive correlation between VO2max and cognitive performance.
+Although the researchers did not find evidence to support their neuro-structural protection hypothesis, they did establish a positive correlation between VO2max and cognitive performance.
 In fact, participants with the highest VO2max demonstrated a significantly younger cognitive age compared to participants with the lowest VO2max.

-Despite positive correlations between VO2max and cognitive performance, advise caution when recommending vigorous physical activity to elderly patients based solely on the results of this study.
+Despite positive correlations between VO2max and cognitive performance, caution should be advised when recommending vigorous physical activity to elderly patients based solely on the results of this study.
 VO2max represents the ability of the cardiopulmonary system to uptake, transport, and use oxygen during bouts of maximal physical exertion.
 It is a measure of peak cardiorespiratory fitness and is not synonymous with general physical fitness.
-Although consistent exercise at sub-maximal exertion levels can improve VO2max, such vigorous exercise is unlikely advisable for the majority of elderly patients.
+Although consistent exercise at sub-maximal exertion levels can improve VO2max, such vigorous exercise is unlikely to be advisable for the majority of elderly patients.
 It is also important to note that up to 65% of VO2max may be attributed to non-modifiable genetic factors.4

 This study shines light on the important topic of preserving cognitive function with aging.
-Cardiorespiratory fitness appears to function as a protective factor against cognitive decline.
+Cardiorespiratory fitness indeed appears to function as a protective factor against cognitive decline.
 However, the study falls short of establishing a connection between improvements in cardiorespiratory fitness and improvements in cognitive function.
-Until additional studies are performed with regard to optimizing cognitive function, clinicians should continue counseling their patients on age-appropriate exercise given the many other well-known health benefits.
+Until additional studies are performed with regard to optimizing cognitive function, clinicians should continue to counsel their patients on age-appropriate exercise given the many other well-known health benefits.

 - Elsawy B, Higgins KE.
 Physical activity guidelines for older adults.
 Am Fam Physician 2010;81:55-59.